vkhazin/kibana-courseware/README.md

 This instructor-led course focuses on using Kibana to analyze data in Elasticsearch.
 You will learn how to create visualizations and dashboards across a variety of data sets.
 As well as the basics of ingesting data using various approaches and tool sets.
-Starting with the fundamentals, you will learn the core concepts of setting up and utilizing Kibana to analyze data stored in ElasticSearch.
+Starting with the fundamentals, you will learn the core concepts of setting up and utilizing Kibana to load and to analyze data in ElasticSearch.
 Through lectures, labs, group discussions and Q&A you will get comfortable building charts, time series, and dashboards.
+You will get familiar with advanced features of Kibana: Canvas, APM, and Machine Learning

 ## Audience